TankerHQ/spec/protocol.md

 # Protocol

-The following chapter describes how the previously defined [concepts](#concepts) are used in Tanker.
+The following chapters describe how the previously defined [concepts](#concepts) are used in Tanker.

-The protocols have been split in 3 sections for ease of reading:
+The protocols have been split in 4 sections for ease of reading:

-- The [cryptographic identity management](#cryptographic-identity-management) section describes how *Tanker Core* ensures that a *user*'s cryptographic identity is available on every *device*, and how the optional *identity verification service* prevents a *user* from losing their cryptographic identity
+- The [session management](#session-management) section describes how *Tanker Core* ensures that a *user*'s cryptographic identity is available on every *device*, and how the optional *identity verification service* prevents a *user* from losing their cryptographic identity
+- The [verification methods](#verification-methods) section describes how different methods are available to the user to retrieve it's cryptographic identity using the *Tanker Identity* service.
-- The [encryption](#encryption) section describes how *resource*s are encrypted and shared with *user*s
+- The [encryption and decryption](#encryption-and-decryption) section describes how *resource*s are encrypted, decrypted, and shared with *user*s
-- The [group encryption](#group-encryption) section describes how *user group*s are managed and how to share encrypted *resource*s with them
+- The [preregistration](#preregistration) section describes how a registred user can shared a resource to a non yet registered user.

-# Communication
+# Communications

 Every communication and information exchanges between *Tanker Core* and the *Tanker Server* are done through [TLS] connection.
 In the same way, exchanges between *Tanker Core* and the *application server* also use [TLS], in particular for Tanker Identity retrievals.

+# Session management

 ## Cryptographic identity management